fdbozzo/foxbin2prg/README.md

 ```
 DO FOXBIN2PRG.PRG WITH "<path>\archivo.scx"     ==> Generates the TEXT version sc2 extension
 DO FOXBIN2PRG.PRG WITH "<path>\archivo.sc2"     ==> Regenerates the binary version with scx extension

+DO FOXBIN2PRG.PRG WITH "<path>","Prg2Bin"     ==> Generates the TEXT of the path, that is directory or file
+DO FOXBIN2PRG.PRG WITH "<path>","Bin2Prg"     ==> Regenerates the binary version of the path, that is directory or file

 DO FOXBIN2PRG.PRG WITH "-c","template.cfg"      ==> Generates a template for FoxBin2Prg.cfg config file with newest settings
 DO FOXBIN2PRG.PRG WITH "-t","template.dbf.cfg"  ==> Generates a template for table.dbf.cfg per table config file with newest settings